 - Participate as part of the policy development team — sharing work, expertise, and resources.

-- Proven ability to read, analyze, and interpret complex law and regulations and communicate conclusions and recommendations in plain English to key audiences.
+- Ability to read, analyze and interpret complex law and regulations and communicate conclusions and recommendations in plain English to key audiences.

-- Proven ability to draft legal memos, policy documents, regulations, and legislation.
+- Ability to draft legal memos, policy documents, regulations, and legislation.

 - Familiarity with Washington State law and regulations.

 - Knowledge of state, federal and local political processes.

 - Ability to build effective relationships and represent WSHA in a professional and confident manner